shibaji7/pynasonde/docs/user/install.md

 `$ python3 --version`

 !!!
 Note
-    If you have already installed `scubas` you can use `pip3 install --upgrade scubas`
+    If you have already installed `pynasonde` you can use `pip3 install --upgrade pynasonde`

 ## Dependencies

-scubas's setup will download the following dependencies:
+pynasonde's setup will download the following dependencies:

 - [Git](https://git-scm.com/) (For developers)
 - [pip3](https://help.dreamhost.com/hc/en-us/articles/115000699011-Using-pip3-to-install-Python3-modules)